 The I/O subsystem of this console is a truly game changer (if you’ll pardon the pun).
 The interfaces are now controlled by a single module that will take care of security too, I’m talking about Starlet.

-The chip also inherits some technology from ARM, for instance, implemented in this chip is the Advanced Microcontroller Bus Architecture or ‘AMBA’, a protocol that facilitates the communication between other devices using a set of specialised buses.
+The chip also inherits some technology from ARM, for instance, it implements the Advanced Microcontroller Bus Architecture or ‘AMBA’, a protocol that facilitates the communication between other devices using a set of specialised buses.

 The Wii maintains full backwards compatibility with Gamecube games even though the original I/O system has changed drastically.
 This is because Starlet can be reprogrammed when a Gamecube game is executed to virtually re-map the I/O just like the original Gamecube would expect to find.